ocidique/bootstrap-grid-for-sass/README.md

 # Bootstrap Grid for Sass

-This forked from a Sass-powered version of [Bootstrap 3](https://github.com/twbs/bootstrap).
+This is forked from a Sass-powered version of [Bootstrap 3](https://github.com/twbs/bootstrap).

 Currently based on Bootstrap 3.3.1